-IndiaFilings » Learn » Association of Persons (AOP)
+IndiaFilings / Learn / Association Of Persons Aop

 It would be difficult to find a definition for Association of Persons (AOP) in the Indian Laws.
 Although there may be no direct definitions, the General Clauses Act of 1897 has defined an association while defining a person.
 An AOP comes into existence by the relationship formed between parties.
 It may be a consortium or a joint venture that may be registered or unregistered.
 The meaning assigned to the term AOP can be understood from a Supreme Court case (CIT v.
 Indira Balkrishna (1960) 39 ITR 546(SC)) that defines it as an association consisting of two or more persons where individuals join together for a common purpose or a collective action.
 An association must be one where the objective must be to produce income, profits or gains.
 This article talks about the Association of Persons (AOP) in detail.

-The Andhra Pradesh High Court has laid down the principles governing an AOP in one of its cases.
+In one of its cases, the Andhra Pradesh High Court has laid down AOP Meaning and the principles governing an AOP.
 It clearly states that an association of persons does not necessarily mean any and every combination of persons.
-It is only applicable when individuals involved associate themselves in an income-producing activity.
+It is only applicable when individuals involved associate themselves with an income-producing activity.
 Persons must combine to engage in such a business, and the engagement must be under the combined voluntary will of the persons constituting the association.
 Therefore, there are apparent differences between Association of Persons and a Body of Individuals.
+In a nutshell, an Association of Persons may apply to the association of persons that exists under the following conditions.

 1. When there are two or more individuals as part of the association.